TrueBlocks/trueblocks-core/docs/content/docs/chifra/chaindata.md

   - The transactions list may be one or more space-separated identifiers which are either a transaction hash, a blockNumber.transactionID pair, or a blockHash.transactionID pair, or any combination.
   - This tool checks for valid input syntax, but does not check that the transaction requested actually exists.
   - If the queried node does not store historical state, the results for most older transactions are undefined.
-  - A bang seperated filter has the following fields (at least one of which is required) and is separated with a bang (!): fromBlk, toBlk, fromAddr, toAddr, after, count.
+  - A bang separated filter has the following fields (at least one of which is required) and is separated with a bang (!): fromBlk, toBlk, fromAddr, toAddr, after, count.
   - A state diff trace describes, for each modified address, what changed during that trace.
 ```